remarkjs/react-markdown/readme.md

 turning `allowDangerousHtml` on, will open you up to XSS vectors.
 Furthermore, the `plugins` you use and `renderers` you write may be insecure.

+## Default Styling
+By default, react-markdown does not include any CSS.
+You can roll your own css solution or use something pre-built like https://github.com/remarkjs/react-markdown/issues/100#issuecomment-504505123

 ## Related

 *   [`MDX`](https://github.com/mdx-js/mdx)